AdroitAnandAI/Hand-coded-SGD-vs-Sklearn-OLS-vs-Batch-Gradient-Descent-Analysis/README.md

 ![pdf_pv](https://github.com/AdroitAnandAI/Hand-coded-SGD-vs-Sklearn-OLS-vs-Batch-Gradient-Descent-Analysis/blob/master/images/pdf_pv.PNG)

-### Summary ###
+## Summary ##

 ![summary](https://github.com/AdroitAnandAI/Hand-coded-SGD-vs-Sklearn-OLS-vs-Batch-Gradient-Descent-Analysis/blob/master/images/summary.PNG)

-### Conclusion ###
+## Conclusion ##

+1. The **scatter plot of Stochastic Gradient Descent and Batch Gradient Descent prediction results shows very similar pattern.
+RMSE values are also almost the same**.
+Hence, the stochastic variation of gradient descent yields a decent approximation of batch GD, which takes in, all data points in each iteration.

-1. **RMSE of Stochastic Gradient Descent is found to be the lowest** compared to other algorithms.
+2. **RMSE of Stochastic Gradient Descent is found to be the lowest** compared to other algorithms.
 The RMSE value would fluctuate a bit because the algorithm is inherently stochastic.
 But, the low RMSE values signify the method is working fine.

-2. **RMSE of SGD < Batch GD < Sklearn’s OLS < Low K SGD**.
+3. **RMSE of SGD < Batch GD < Sklearn’s OLS < Low K SGD**.
 The low batch size increases the error value significantly.

-3. **Timing of Sklearn’s OLS is great but the RMSE value is higher.
+4. **Timing of Sklearn’s OLS is great but the RMSE value is higher.
 There is significant reduction in time, when we do Stochastic GD instead of Batch GD.**

-4. The **scatter plot of Low K SGD is more perturbed than SGD scatter plot**.
+5. The **scatter plot of Low K SGD is more perturbed than SGD scatter plot**.
 SGD plot is more linear which signifies less deviation/ error.

-5. When k is low (we have taken k= 5), then the minimized MSE is found to be high.
+6. When k is low (we have taken k= 5), then the minimized MSE is found to be high.
 But when we increase iterations, the minimum cost moves towards optimum.
 Hence, **for lower K, iterations should be more**.

-6. The **PDF** of errors in Sklearn’s OLS are centered around 0.
+7. The **PDF** of errors in Sklearn’s OLS are centered around 0.
 From the plot, it is noticed that there are more errors on the -ve side.
 To improve the solution, we have to reduce the errors on the -ve side.

-7. The PDF of predicted values are centered around 20. **As the error PDF is much to the left of predicted PDF, it is found that the % of errors is acceptable**.
+8. The PDF of predicted values are centered around 20. **As the error PDF is much to the left of predicted PDF, it is found that the % of errors is acceptable**.

-8. The PDF of errors of Batch Gradient Descent is similar to the Sklearn’s OLS method.
+9. The PDF of errors of Batch Gradient Descent is similar to the Sklearn’s OLS method.
 Hence, the error in fit should be almost same.
 However, **the PDF error plot of SGD implementation is way off on the negative side, hence errors are more**.

-9. The error distribution kdeplot of SGD implementation would become near to Sklean’s method when the batch size(k) of SGD  implementation increases.
+10. The error distribution kdeplot of SGD implementation would become near to Sklean’s method when the batch size(k) of SGD  implementation increases.
 As we take more points in each iteration, the approximation error would reduce, though it would take more time.